blackball/pimpl/README.md

 };
 ```

 I didn't like above design since it's not as simple as I want, too much cognitive burdern.
+The internal impl. will also be *not-so-tidy*.

 The output of that attempt was this *C-style* design.
 Till now, when I need to design the interfaces for similar situations, I always prefer this way and it works just fine.